 Equipment damage may result if the analytical cell in this unit is exposed to excessive pressure, causing it to break or shatter.
-To prevent this, never exceed 10 psig on the analytical cell.
+To prevent this, never exceed 10 psig at the sample inlet connection.

 Do not remove the flow control orifice from the sample inlet of the analyzer.